 EMI licence in the Netherlands — the DNB application

-DNB’s EMI authorisation is one of the more accessible licensing paths in the EU for English-language applicants.
-The legal framework sits in the Wet op het financieel toezicht (Wft) Chapter 3, transposing EMD2 into Dutch law.
-DNB accepts English-language application files; pre-application engagement is well-developed through DNB’s Fintech Office; the realistic end-to-end timeline is six-to-nine months for a well-prepared first-time applicant.
-This piece walks through the dossier, the Dutch specifics and how the regime sits alongside FIU-Nederland and the Banking Information Reference Portal · CESOP reporting in the Netherlands.
+An EMI licence in the Netherlands — the DNB application — is one of the more accessible licensing paths in the EU for an English-language applicant team.
+The legal framework sits in the Wet op het financieel toezicht (Wft), transposing EMD2 into Dutch law.
+DNB accepts English-language files, pre-application engagement is well-developed, and the realistic end-to-end timeline is six to nine months for a well-prepared first-time applicant.
+But accessibility is not leniency: DNB’s substance test and its individual fit-and-proper interviews are among the more demanding in the EU.
+This piece walks through the dossier, the Dutch specifics, and how the regime connects to FIU-Nederland, the Banking Information Reference Portal and CESOP reporting.

 1. Who grants and who supervises